Omid-Heidarzadeh/FAQ-accordion-card/README.md

 ### What I learned

 1- I decided to use `<details>` and `<summary>` HTML tags for structuring accordion, so at first I had to remove or hide the default browser triangle markers.
-The corresponding selector for this pseudo element is `::marker` but for some reason properties like `display`, `visibility`, `width` and `height` doesn't have any effect on it.
-Therefore, used `font-size: 0` and `color: transparent` as an alternative trick.
+The corresponding selector for this pseudo-element is ::marker but for some reason properties like display, visibility, width, and height don't have any effect on it.
+Therefore, used font-size: 0 and color: transparent as an alternative trick.

 ```CSS
 ::marker {